Wertheim & Co.: 1929–1945

-During the Depression, W&Co. bought Nedicks (a New York restaurant chain famous for its hot dogs) for $46,000; after paying $3 million in dividends over the years, it sold Nedicks for $4.5 million in 1951.
+During the Depression, W&Co. bought Nedick's (a New York restaurant chain famous for its hot dogs) for $46,000; after paying $3 million in dividends over the years, it sold the restaurant chain for $4.5 million in 1951.

 Its investment-banking clients included Continental Baking, Bristol Myers, Spiegel and Underwood Typewriter.

 W&Co. partners liked to take long winter vacations in Cuba, which was then a playground for Americans seeking a break from the constraints of the later Prohibition era.
 Cuba was also the headquarters of some of the biggest sugar companies in the world.
 Before long, W&Co. had an interest in a number of sugar growers and refiners; Maurice bought a home in Cuba, and visited there regularly.

 Through partnerships (first with Arnold Kirkeby, and later with Jesse Sharp and Spencer-Taylor), W&Co. made many investments in real estate—particularly hotels and office buildings, the market for which was severely depressed because of the Depression.
 Control of these properties was obtained by buying defaulted mortgage bonds selling for a fraction of their face value.
-Among the firm's many investments were: 120 Broadway (Equitable Building); One Fifth Avenue; the Madison Hotel; Hampshire House; Brooklyn Towers; The Warwick; Saranac Inn; Hotel Nacional de Cuba; Blackstone Hotel in Chicago; Beverly Hills Hotel in Los Angeles; the Ritz Towers and Delmonico's.
+Among the firm's many investments were: 120 Broadway (Equitable Building); One Fifth Avenue; the Madison Hotel; Hampshire House; Brooklyn Towers; The Warwick; the Saranac Inn; the Hotel Nacional de Cuba in Havana; the Blackstone Hotel in Chicago; the Beverly Hills Hotel in Los Angeles; the Ritz Tower and Delmonico's.

 At this time, Finch left the company, to be replaced by Richard Bernhard.
 Bernhard, married to Dorothy Lehman, provided close contact with other major investment-banking firms in New York.
 Maurice divorced his first wife in 1929; he married Ruth White Warfield, whom he divorced in 1935, marrying Cecile Berlage.
 The couple moved to a penthouse at 33 East 70th Street.